rerun-io/rerun/CONTRIBUTING.md

 ```

 ### Optional
 You can use [bacon](https://github.com/Canop/bacon) to automatically check your code on each save.
-For instance, running just `bacon` will re-run `cargo cranky` each time you change a rust file.
+For instance, running just `bacon` will re-run `cargo clippy` each time you change a rust file.
 See [`bacon.toml`](bacon.toml) for more.

 You can set up [`sccache`](https://github.com/mozilla/sccache) to speed up re-compilation (e.g. when switching branches).
 You can control the size of the cache with `export SCCACHE_CACHE_SIZE="256G"`.